pipe-cd/pipecd/docs/rfcs/0014-multi-cluster-deployment-for-k8s.md

 ### Register Application with multiple platform providers

 On the application register part, we can choose multiple platform providers.
-At first, user add the first platform provider.
+At first, we add the first platform provider.
 If we want to use the feature for deploying multi-cluster, we can set more platform providers.
 This is optional.
 Only the platform providers specified here can be configured for multi-target.

 ![image](assets/0014-choose-multiple-providers.png)

-Also, we can can the list of platform providers on the piped list page to verify the platform providers.
+Also, we can check the list of platform providers on the piped list page to verify the platform providers.

 ![image](assets/0014-piped-list.png)